 Great Yarmouth’s fishing industry was big up until the 20th century, mainly for herring, has almost completely diminished.
 North Sea oil from the 1960s saw an oil-rig supply industry and now offshore natural gas rigs.
 The offshore wind power and other renewables are now becoming increasingly more popular.

-We all did our own thing, such as drawing in the sand, throwing skimmers across the water and counting to see who could skim the most waves, something we always try our hand at.
+We all did our own thing, on our visit to Yarmouth such as drawing in the sand, throwing skimmers across the water, and counting to see who could skim the most waves, something we always try our hand at.

 Great Yarmouth is a place where family fun has been around for many years, the usual seasonal fun of the seaside comes from the beachfront and the many arcades there.
 Bars and restaurants are varied through the town including an American style diner.